Single-unit study

 MGN533 Strategic Business Intelligence for Managers

-The digital revolution has changed business practices and enabled access to a range of data, which can support business decisions, help businesses better understand their customers and improve performance.
-The value of data can only be realised when it is translated into meaningful information, which provides a basis for informed decision-making.
-In this unit you will extend your foundational understanding of business intelligence to learn how to extract value from complex datasets.
-Through exposure to theoretical frameworks and real world application, you will gain skills to address contemporary issues facing organisations as they leverage data for decision-making, evaluate ethical considerations, explore artificial intelligence (Al) possibilities, and craft data-driven business strategies based on industry accepted data analytic processes.
-You will learn how to incorporate evidence-driven decision-making at all levels of the organisation.
+The digital revolution has transformed business practices and created access to vast amounts of data that can support decisions, deepen understanding of customers, and improve organisational performance.
+You can only realise the value of this data when you translate it into meaningful information that enables informed decision-making.
+In this unit, you will learn how to extract value from complex datasets.
+Through theoretical frameworks and real-world application, you will develop the skills to address contemporary organisational challenges, evaluate ethical considerations, explore artificial intelligence (AI) capabilities, and craft data-driven business strategies using industry-accepted analytics processes.
+You will learn how to incorporate evidence-based decision-making at all levels of an organisation.

 MGN535 Contemporary Issues in Human Resource Management